 Estimating Replacement Needs

-BLS provides information about education and training requirements for hundreds of occupations.
-In the BLS education and training system, each of the occupations for which the office publishes projections data is assigned separate categories for education, work experience, and on-the-job training.
-Occupations can be grouped in order to create estimates of the education and training needs for the labor force as a whole and estimates of the outlook for occupations with various types of education or training needs.
+BLS provides information about education and training requirements for each projected occupation.
+In the BLS education and training system, each of the occupations is assigned separate categories for education, work experience, and on-the-job training.
+Occupations can be grouped to create estimates of the education and training needs for the labor force as a whole and estimates of the outlook for occupations with various education or training needs.
 In addition, educational attainment data for each occupation are presented to show the level of education achieved by current workers.
 Further detail is presented in Measures of Education and Training technical documentation.